sam-wee/edb-osp/_resources/0-news-entertainment.md

 4. How can I keep myself updated more frequently?

-If you would like more news from home, visit the special Singapore Connect microsite for overseas Singaporeans at www.straitstimes.com/singapore-connect.
+If you would like more news from home, visit the special Singapore Connect microsite for overseas Singaporeans [here](www.straitstimes.com/singapore-connect).